Linear and nonlinear stability of rate-and-state faults

-In this section we analyze linear stability of faults under different geometries and loading conditions.
-We begin by considering faults that slide at a uniform, steady rate.
-In section \ref{sec:uni}, we show that linear stability has some common features, regardless of whether the fault is unbounded or if we focus on a finite-sized patch of the fault (e.g., a finite asperity loaded by surrounding creep), and we highlight the distinguishing features of these two cases.
-Finally, in section \ref{sec:finuni}, we examine a distinct problem in which a finite fault is loaded at a constant rate of shear and for which the steady-state solution for slip rate and state is non-uniform.
-We show how this problem leads to scalings that are qualitatively different than cases of steady-state uniform sliding.
+In this section we analyze the linear stability of faults under uniform and non-uniform steady-state sliding.
+In section \ref{sec:uni}, we consider the stability of uniform, steady sliding of an unbounded fault and of a finite-sized rate-weakening asperity loaded by surrounding creep.
+We highlight that critical dimensions for the former and latter cases (a perturbation wavelength and asperity size, respectively), exhibit the same, classical scaling with the steady-state friction rate-weakening parameter, $(b-a)^{-1}$.
+In section \ref{sec:finuni}, we examine a distinct problem in which a finite fault is loaded by a constant stressing rate and for which the steady-state solution for slip rate is non-uniform.
+We demonstrate that this non-uniformity leads to an change of scaling of the critical fault size at which point stability is lost, such that it asymptotically scales as $(b-a)^{-3/2}$ in the limit $a\rightarrow b$.